Understanding Model Context Protocol for AI Voice Agents

 Getting started with MCP doesn’t require extensive technical expertise, but understanding the options and best practices can make the process smoother and more effective.

-Pre-built MCP servers vs custom-built servers: Companies can choose between using pre-built MCP servers — many of which are open-source or provided by vendors — to connect to common tools like Salesforce, Zendesk, or Shopify, or developing custom servers tailored to their proprietary systems.
+You can either use pre-built MCP servers, often open-source or vendor-provided, to connect with tools like Salesforce, Zendesk, or Shopify, or they can build custom servers designed for their own internal systems.
 Pre-built servers offer quick deployment for standard workflows, while custom-built options provide flexibility for unique use cases or industry-specific applications.

-DialLink is also taking steps to make MCP adoption more accessible.
-The platform includes a dedicated settings panel where users can choose from a list of available MCP servers for popular platforms such as Salesforce, HubSpot, Shopify, Zendesk, Calendly, and Cal.com, and this list will continue to grow as more integrations are added.
-These integrations are designed for non-technical users, making it truly plug-and-play — quick to enable and requiring no development resources.
-This approach allows organizations of all sizes to take advantage of MCP without heavy technical investment.
+DialLink is also making MCP adoption easier for businesses.
+The platform includes a dedicated settings panel where users can select from a list of available MCP servers for popular tools like Salesforce, HubSpot, Shopify, Zendesk, Calendly, and Cal.com.
+This list will continue to grow as more integrations are added.

 Future of MCP